 What is the Blue Badge scheme?

-The aim of the Blue Badge scheme is to help disabled people who have severe mobility problems to access goods, services and other facilities.
-This is done by allowing them to park close to their destination.
+The aim of the Blue Badge scheme is to help disabled people or people with health conditions park close to their destination.

 The Blue Badge scheme is UK wide but there are some differences in how the scheme is run in different parts of the UK.
-To check how the scheme works in your area contact your local authority or follow the links at the bottom of this page.
+To check how the scheme works in your area go to the government website or contact your local authority.

 What will I get?